The

 membership roster includes people from five of the six New England

-Q: Does the 28th
+the 28th

 Massachusetts have monthly meetings?

-A: With more than 50 members scattered all over the
+A: With some 70 members scattered all

 Northeast, regular meetings in a central location simply wouldn't be